Get The Most Out Of Your Juice Cleanse

 Are You Making These Common Juicing Mistakes?

-1. You don’t drink your juice when it’s fresh
+1. You don’t consume your juice when it’s fresh

 Juicing is a great way to get much-needed nutrients into your body, allowing you to absorb your daily dose of vitamins, minerals, and enzymes from fruits and veggies.
 But if you’re not careful with which juices you’re drinking, this can mean your body is also ingesting a lot of (added and unnatural) sugar.